nathMonisankar/IOS-IAP-store/README.md

 # IOS In App Purchase SDK

-In App Purchase custom implementation using Storekit 1 and Storekit 2 for iOS 14+
+In App Purchase custom implementation using Storekit 2 for iOS 15+

 ## 🛠 Technologies